 10 years later

 10 years later we arrive in Dubai for a second visit and, as expected, it is unrecognizable.
-This time we were traveling with two young children.
+This time we were traveling with two young children as Dubai is a super family destination.
+There are so many things to do in Dubai with kids.
 We stay in the Emirate of Fujairah in Hotel Miramar Al Aqah Beach.
 In the UAE around Dubai are wonderful hotels that are a little more budget friendly.
 We enjoy the nice weather and the quietness and plan trips with the children every day.

 In Dubai we will visit the Burj Al Arab, I think the most decadent hotel in the world.
 It is all (leaf) gold that glitters.